BetterThanTomorrow/calva/docs/site/custom-commands.md

 With this setting anything the mouse is over will be also shown inside it's tooltip.
 There are now also `hover-` versions of most substitutions.
 Those currently only work inside the hover snippets.

+## config.edn

+Your project can have a `.calva/config.edn` file that holds a map with calva configs.
+Currently only `:customREPLCommandSnippets` and `:customREPLHoverSnippets` get loaded.
+These will not get synced through vscode settings sync.

 ## Snippets inside deps

 A new experimental feature lets library authors ship snippets inside their jar files.
 These accept the same options as above but should be placed in "resources/calva.exports/config.edn" inside the jar.